Fish from Portoroz Slovenia

 - Check our packing list for campers to see whether you have packed everything for your motorhome tour.

-- At some campsites you can have your dinner after a day trip in one with a Dutch Oven or on the Grill or maybe on a campfire al dente.
-Dutch oven accessories can be found here.
+- At some campsites you can have your dinner after a day trip in one Dutch Oven or on the Grill or maybe on a campfire .
+You can also find Dutch oven accessories can be found here.

 - Motorhome accessories you can also find here.

 Arrival by plane, bus or train*.
 You can reach Portoroz from Munich in five to six hours by car (depending on traffic).
 It takes about four to four and a half hours from Salzburg and about five hours from Vienna.
 The nearest airport is Ljubljana.

 Accommodations in and around Portoroz * You can book through our partner booking.com.

 Other destinations in Slovenia